prince22466/LinearAlgebra_Application_collections/Iterative_methods/Conjugate_Gradient.md

 - residuals are mutually orthogonal (aka, rᵢᵀ rⱼ = 0  for i ≠ j), how it this derived ?

-- How A as a SPD matrix affect the effectiveness of CG ?
+- How A as a SPD matrix affect the effectiveness of CG ? if A is not symmetric, then pᵢᵀ A pⱼ != pⱼᵀ A pᵢ . if A is not positive definite,

 - Why CG converges in at most n steps in exact arithmetic ?